 For projects that are collaborations among multiple labs, one person should be create a project folder to share with all collaborators.
-Collaborators must decide among themselves who has read, write, and own permission.
+Collaborators must decide among themselves who will host the main folder and who has read, write, and own permission for all folders.

 Anyone who has own permission on a folder can delete it or rename it!

 The sharing functionality the CyVerse Data Store can be used to share data among project members.
 This can be done through the Discovery Environment via the data sharing feature or on the command line using iCommands.
 Project members also can upload and download data using the desktop application Cyberduck, but Cyberduck cannot be used for setting sharing permissions.

 According to the CyVerse Data Policy, all users receive a default allocation of 100GB.
 Shared data is counted as part of the allocation of whoever owns the folder that contains it.
 To request an increase to your allocation, should that become necessary, use the allocation increase form.
 We expect that users hosting shared directories will need to request larger data allocations.

 If your project needs a shared folder for data that that going to be public during the active research phase of the project (e.g., you want to share transcriptomes or draft genomes as they are created, before publication), you can request a Community Released Data Folder.
 Community Released folders are intended for public data, not for shared projects that are kept private among collaborators.